datasparq-ai/terraform-google-houston/README.md

 ### Performance

-This service, running on a `e2-standard-2` (2 CPU, 8GiB Memory) instance, can easily handle 10 large concurrent missions.
+This service, running on a `e2-micro` (1GB Memory) instance, can easily handle 10 large concurrent missions.

 ### Deployment